UNSW-MATH/mobius-custom-parsers/Matlab/docs/README.md

     MatlabExpressionParse("$RESPONSE")

-This will parse the expression, correcting for [known errors in the FromMatlab command](KnownErrorsInFromMatlab.md), and return a Maple object.
+This will parse the expression, correcting for [known issues in the FromMatlab command](KnownIssuesInFromMatlab.md), and return a Maple object.

 ## Previewer
 To use add the following to the Custom Preview: